 - Small dogs aren’t considered to be “seniors” until age 10.
 For giant dogs (100+ lbs), become seniors at ages 5 or 6.

 When it comes to the differences in converting dog’s age in human years, the size of the dog is factored into the calculation.
 With the differences between small dogs and large dogs, age is calculated differently from dog years to human years.

 To find out how old your dog is you must first know their weight and dog age.
 Weight is important because smaller dogs tend to live longer than larger dogs, which is reflected in our dog age chart above.

 Of course, it’s impossible to predict exactly how long your dog will live based on a chart, but it’s a good benchmark for understanding how your dog’s needs may change as they age over time.

-Smaller dogs (and smaller animals in general) tend to live longer than their larger counterparts mostly because their bodies metabolize food more efficiently, and given their size, are more adept at fighting free radicals and abnormal growths within the body.
+Because of their size, smaller dogs typically live longer than their larger dogs mostly because their bodies metabolize food more efficiently, are more adept at fighting free radicals and abnormal growths within the body.